flows-network/docs/docs/platform-sdk-features/logging.md

    }
    ```

-4. Whenever you want to add log information, use the `log::debug!` macro and provide the desired message:
+4. Whenever you want to print log information, use the standard `log` crate and provide the desired message:
    ```rust
    log::debug!("Received payload: PR Synced");
    ```